Marrying a Citizen of Ethiopia? How to Get a Green Card for Your New Spouse

 Procedures When Applying for a K-1 Fiancé Visa

-If you and your intended (who lives outside the U.S.) have not yet gotten married – or even if you have held an informal ceremony that is not considered an official marriage in the location where it was held -- you can apply for a K-1 fiancé visa; that is, a temporary (90-day) visa with which your fiancé can enter the U.S. and hold the wedding.
+If you and your intended spouse (who lives outside the U.S.) have not yet gotten married – or even if you have held an informal ceremony that is not considered an official marriage in the location where it was held--you can apply for a K-1 fiancé visa; that is, a temporary (90-day) visa with which your fiancé can enter the U.S. and hold the wedding.

 Procedures for Your Spouse to Come From Ethiopia on an Immigrant Visa

 If you and your husband or wife have already gotten married, and your spouse is currently in Ethiopia, you would start the green-card application process by filing Form I-130 with USCIS.
-After USCIS approves the I-130, spouses of U.S. citizens may continue forward with visa processing, while spouses of U.S. permanent residents will need to wait an average of two years for a visa to become available.
+After USCIS approves the I-130, spouses of U.S. citizens may continue forward with visa processing, while spouses of U.S. permanent residents will need to wait an average of up to two years (as of 2016) for a visa to become available.

-Next, your spouse will go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Addis Ababa, Ethiopia.
+After paying various fees and submitting documents to the National Visa Center in New Hampshire, your spouse will go through consular processing for an immigrant visa.
+This means your spouse submits additional paperwork to, and attends an interview at, a U.S. consulate in Addis Ababa, Ethiopia.
 (The U.S. petitioner may attend, but is not required to.)

 Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.